 BSc.
 Zoology (Hons), First Class – Aberystwyth University, Institute of Biological, Environmental and Rural Sciences (2011-2014)

-Training & Placements
+Training & Research Placements

-- Sleep and Circadian Neuroscience Summer School, University of Oxford, UK (July 2016)
+Sleep and Circadian Neuroscience Summer School, University of Oxford, UK (July 2016)

-- Animal Keeper Placement, Isle of Wight Zoo, UK (2013)
+Animal Keeper Placement, Isle of Wight Zoo, UK (2013)

-- Volunteer, Seaview Wildlife Encounter, Isle of Wight, UK (2012)
+Volunteer Keeper, Seaview Wildlife Encounter, Isle of Wight, UK (2012)